 6. Specifics of Employment Contracts for Foreigners

-A foreign or expatriate worker who is authorized to pursue an occupation within Portuguese territory is entitled to the same rights and is subject to the same duties as an employee with Portuguese citizenship.
+A foreign or expatriate employee who is authorized to pursue an occupation within Portuguese territory is entitled to the same rights and is subject to the same duties as an employee with Portuguese citizenship.

-a) Identification, signature, and the full address of the parties;
+(a) Identification, signature, and the full address of the parties;

-c) The employer’s activity;
+(c) The employer’s activity;

-d) Employee’s job and salary;
+(d) Employee’s job and salary;

-e) Workplace and normal working hours;
+(e) Workplace and normal working hours;

-f) Amount, frequency, and salary’s payment method;
+(f) Amount, frequency, and salary’s payment method;

-g) Labour contrat’s execution date;
+(g) Labour contract's execution date;

-h) Contract’s date and the beginning of its effects.
+(h) Contract’s date and the beginning of its effects.

 The employee must also attach to the contract the identification and the address of the person or persons who will receive pensions in the event of death resulting from an occupational accident or illness.

 The employment contract should be prepared in duplicate (one for each party).
-The employer’s duplicate must have attached proof of legal obligations concerning the entry and residence of the foreign or expatriate worker in Portugal.
+The employer’s duplicate must have attached proof of legal obligations concerning the entry and residence of the foreign or expatriate employee in Portugal.

 The employer must communicate to the Portuguese labour authorities, through electronic form:

-b) The labour contract’s termination, 15 days thereafter.
+(b) The labour contract’s termination, 15 days thereafter.

-content supplied by
+Content supplied by